 - Leiomyosarcoma

-The different types of spindle cell sarcoma of the bone can overlap with one another in their appearance, and there is still some variation in the terminology used amongst health care professionals surrounding the diagnosis of this tumour.
+The different types of spindle cell sarcoma of the bone can overlap with one another in their appearance.
+There is still some variation in the terminology used amongst health care professionals surrounding the diagnosis of this tumour.
 For this reason, the exact number of spindle cell sarcoma of the bone cases is still largely unknown, though it is reported that they make up just 2-5% of all primary bone cancer cases.
 There is a slightly higher number of cases seen in male patients than in female patients(1).

 This type of cancer can affect anyone, at any age.
 Though spindle cell sarcoma is most commonly diagnosed in adulthood, affecting patients over the age of 40 years old(3).